qruto/laravel-flora/README.md

 ### Create supervisor config file for laravel echo server

-On the same way as `MakeQueueSupervisorConfig` this job creates supervisor config file for launching laravel echo server.
+On the same way as `MakeQueueSupervisorConfig` job, you can use `MakeSocketSupervisorConfig` to create supervisor config file for launching laravel echo server.
-Add dispatch `MakeSocketSupervisorConfig` job to runner chain.
 The difference from `MakeQueueSupervisorConfig` is the command `node ./node_modules/.bin/laravel-echo-server start` and the config filename is `your-application-name-socket.conf`.

 Both config files save log files to `your-app-path/storage/logs`.

 ## Installation by one command

+For running `php artisan app:install` command, you should install composer dependencies at first.
 It would be nice to have ability to install an application by one command.
 We provide nice hack to implement this behavior.

 Add `app-install` script into `scripts` section in `composer.json`.